eksajal/Task5_MusicStore/README.md

 # Procedural Music Store Showcase

 A single-page application (SPA) that generates a deterministic music library using seeded random algorithms.
+This project ensures 100% reproducibility across different sessions without needing a persistent database.

 ## 🚀 Quick Start
 1. **Clone the repository**: